-Acro mode (Rate mode) uses the RC sticks to control the angular velocity of the copter.
-Release the sticks and the vehicle will maintain its current attitude and will not return to level.
+Acro mode uses the RC sticks to control the angular velocity of the copter in each axis.
+Release the sticks and the vehicle will maintain its current attitude and will not return to level (attitude hold).
 Acro mode is useful for aerobatics such as flips or rolls, or FPV when smooth and fast control is desired.

 - The throttle is completely manual with no compensation for tilt angle of the vehicle.
 If the pilot puts the throttle completely down the motors will go to their minimum rate and stabilization will cease.However, this behavior can be changed by enabling AirMode

-- AC3.1 and higher include an Acro Trainer functionality that can be turned on/off to make learning to fly Acro easier.
+- Copter includes an Acro Trainer functionality that can be turned on/off to make learning to fly Acro easier.

 - Stick inputs are interpreted in the “body frame” (as opposed to Sport mode in which they are “earth frame”).
 The difference between “body frame” and “earth frame” is most obvious when the vehicle is leaned over.
 For example when pitched forward at 45 degrees, when left yaw is applied if using an earth frame controller (i.e. Sport mode) the copter will maintain it’s pitch and roll angles as it’s heading changes.
 With a body frame controller like Acro it will rotate about the vehicle’s vertical axis meaning the pitch angle will become the roll angle and the roll angle will become the pitch angle.

 Acro is the most difficult flight mode to master and you can look forward to crashing multiple times before you get the hang of it.
 While Acro mode does not necessarily require GPS, switching to RTL in case of emergency does.
 Make sure you do have a reliable position estimate prior to arming, most commonly provided by 3D GPS fix with sufficient HDOP.